WadhwaniAI/audio-annotation-visualizer/README.md

 ![py31016](https://img.shields.io/badge/python-3.10.16-brightgreen.svg)

 # AudioLens
-Simple flask server that uses wavesurfer.js to do quality checks on annotations
+Simple flask server that uses wavesurfer.js to visualize and check for quality of annotations of your audio data.
+The interface looks like the image shown below.

 ## Setup